-QuestDB uses a column-based storage model.
+QuestDB uses a columnar storage model.
 Data is stored in tables with each column stored in its own file and its own native format.
 New data is appended to the bottom of each column to allow data to be organically retrieved in the same order that it was ingested.

 This method ensures minimum resource churn and consistent append latency.